jasnatbyui/cse210-05/jumper/README.md

 ## Overview
-Seeker is a game in which the player seeks to find the hider by guessing its location.
-The hider gives hints until it is found.
+Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.

 ## Rules
-Seeker is played according to the following rules.
+Jumper is played according to the following rules.

-The hider's location is a random number between 1 and 1000.
-The seeker searches for the hider by guessing its location.
+The puzzle is a secret word randomly chosen from a list.
+The player guesses a letter in the puzzle.
-If the guess is closer to the hider's location it says, "Getting warmer!"
+If the guess is correct, the letter is revealed.
-If the guess is farther away from the hider's location it says, "Getting colder!"
+If the guess is incorrect, a line is cut on the player's parachute.
-If the guess is correct the hider says, "You found me!".
-The game is over.
+If the puzzle is solved the game is over.
+If the player has no more parachute the game is over.

 ## Getting Started
 ---